qu-gg/torch-hypernetwork-tutorials/README.md

 <a name="wrongWeightAssignment"></a>
 <b>How NOT to assign weights</b>:

-Example 1: Setting the main-net weight Tensors to a Parameter made out of the output tensor creates a break as a .clone() is applied to the weight Tensor <b>w</b>.
+<i>Example 1</i>: Setting the main-net weight Tensors to a Parameter made out of the output tensor creates a break as a .clone()
+is applied to the weight Tensor <b>w</b>.
 <p align='center'><img width=500 src="https://user-images.githubusercontent.com/32918812/207446316-423fb088-00c3-4685-a910-c8d742cf8a3f.png" alt="wrongWeightAssignment" /></p>

-Example 2: Setting the Tensor directly to the .data attribute of the Parameter does not work as it breaks the <code>grad_fn</code>
+<i>Example 2</i>: Setting the Tensor directly to the .data attribute of the Parameter does not work as it breaks the <code>grad_fn</code>
 backward connection.
 <p align='center'><img width=400 src="https://user-images.githubusercontent.com/32918812/207446888-24aedeb7-e306-4209-89ed-f7657a462311.png" alt="wrongWeightAssignment2" /></p>

 <a name="properWeightAssignment"></a>
 <b>How to CORRECTLY assign weights</b>:

-Method 1 - Using the <code>torch.nn.functional</code> layers: These functional layers act as layers not pre-defined in the nn.Module and allows you to pass in Tensors directly to use as their weights/biases.
+<i>Method 1</i> - Using the <code>torch.nn.functional</code> layers: These functional layers act as layers not pre-defined in
+the nn.Module and allows you to pass in Tensors directly to use as their weights/biases.
 It seems that no
 <code>.clone()</code> is applied for this layer and thus the graph + grads are preserved.
 To use this method, it is as
 simple as generating the weights from the Hypernetwork and passing in the output Tensors into the <code>F.linear()</code>